 Daily collective worship sessions also address the key values both in relation to our responsibility to teach British Values and promote our own Church of England school ethos values.
 Each term, we focus on two values which form the basis of our collective worship.

 Parliament Week – 2 – 8 November 2019

-We took part in Parliament Week during which we looked at the roles within Parliament and the process of democracy.
+We took part in Parliament Week in 2019 during which we looked at the roles within Parliament and the process of democracy.